oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/preparation.md

 1. If your environment doesn't already have a Kubernetes setup, then see [set up Kubernetes]({{< relref "/userguide/kubernetes/k8s-setup.md" >}}).

-1. Install Helm if it is not already installed.
+1. If it is not already installed, then install Helm.
-   It is required to install Helm in your Kubernetes cluster in order to install an operator.
+   To install an operator, it is required to install Helm in your Kubernetes cluster.
    The operator uses Helm to create necessary resources and then deploy the operator in a Kubernetes cluster.

    To check if you already have Helm available, try the `helm version` command.